-SCHEDULING AND CASE MANAGEMENT ORDER

-Please read this Order carefully.
+IN THE UNITED STATES DISTRICT COURT FOR THE MIDDLE DISTRICT OF ALABAMA DIVISION Plaintiff.
+CASE NO. v.
+Defendants.
+SCHEDULING AND CASE MANAGEMENT ORDER Please read this Order carefully.
 These deadlines and responsibilities may not be changed without leave of Court.
-All parties are expected to comply with each and every provision of this Oder in a timely manner.
+All parties are expected to comply with each and every provision of this Order in a timely manner.
 The parties shall also comply with the Local Rules of the Middle District of Alabama, the ALMD Guidelines to Civil Discovery Practice, and the Court's Civil and Criminal Practices and Procedures, all of which can be found on the Court's webpage, unless otherwise modified by this Order or the Court.
 Under Rule 16, Federal Rules of Civil Procedure, the Court is required to set a schedule for discovery, the filing of motions, and trial.
-Accordingly, it is

-ORDERED as follows:

-SECTION 1: Trial and Pretrial Dates.
-A pretrial conference is scheduled for , 2026, at p.m. in Courtroom 2D, the Frank M. Johnson, Jr. U.S. Courthouse, Montgomery, Alabama.
-The parties are DIRECTED to jointly prepare a proposed pretrial order, and the plaintiff shall ensure that the proposed pretrial order is received by the Court on or before by transmitting an electronic copy of the proposed pretrial order to the Court as an attachment to an email message sent to huffakerchambers@almd.uscourts.gov.
+Accordingly, it is ORDERED as follows: SECTION 1: Trial and Pretrial Dates.
+A pretrial conference is scheduled for p.m. in Courtroom 2D, the Frank M. Johnson, Jr. U.S. Courthouse, Montgomery, Alabama.
+The parties are DIRECTED to jointly prepare a proposed pretrial order, and the plaintiff shall ensure that the proposed transmitting an electronic copy of the proposed pretrial order to the Court as an attachment to an email message sent to huffakerchambers@almd.uscourts.gov.
 For this purpose, the electronic copy should be in MS Word format and not in Adobe Acrobat PDF format.
 A sample pretrial order can be found on the Court's webpage.